Friday Daytime: Pre-Show Workshops

 Thanks to Black Heart Models for providing small resin busts this year!
 And to Kaiju Modeler and WonderFest for supplying paint, brushes, and hairdryers to speed the process.

 There’s no better way to bring a new generation into our fantastic hobby!

 TAG Team/Iwata Airbrush Party

 7:00 pm – Madison Room

 - Try NuWorlds Paints!
 Formulated for plastic, metal and resin.

 - Meet Iwata artists and see some of their work.

-So make a date with Rondo for Saturday evening at 5 p.m. in Upstairs Theater A to celebrate.
+So make a date with Rondo for Saturday evening.
+Seating starts at 4 pm in Upstairs Theater A.

 Learn more about the much-coveted acromegalics at www.rondoaward.com.